alevani/ant_war_simulation/README.md

 [Some species of ant have queen that lay up to 1000 eggs a day for up to seven years](https://www.terminix.com/blog/education/what-is-an-ant-colony/) -> That could give me information on of much eggs to breed in one epoch

+#### Subtype

+- Scout
+- Queen
+- Soldier
+- Worker
+- Larvae
+- Drones (Their only purpose is to mate with the queen)
+- Winged male, once they mature live colony in swarms to create new colonies.
+We could imagine that the newly created colony could enter war with the original one (after a few gene epoch)

 ## Some interesting ants I could take behaviour from